woke up around 2a.m.. just needed to drink more water. fell back asleep until 5:15a.m.

 while i was lying there trying to see if i could sleep some more, i heard the drizzle start on the tent. i'd checked the forecast before falling asleep, forecast calls more most of the showers/rain around 9 a.m. and it will stop around 2p.m. i bet it lingers a little longer, because i'm biking the same direction as the storm. but as much as i'd like to think, i'm probably not as fast as the wind. i'll take a good tailwind though. lol

-speaking of the bright side, i think i've pretty much used all the gear i brought, but i haven't felt like i was lacking anything either.
+speaking of that particular bright side, i think i've pretty much used all the gear i brought, but i haven't felt like i was lacking anything either. touch wood Excluding the broken usb battery bank I had to replace.

-it's around 7a.m. now. going to buy some water and snacks for the road and get going. i haven't figure out yet an easy way to get a distance estimate along a pre-planned outlet. i'll have to google that. but i think it's 60-70 miles to get to a hotel in Syracuse today.
-Definitely shooting for a hotel. need to wash my clothes in a bathtub or something. when i did the laundromat the other day, i was able to wash all my biking clothes, but my sun hoody could use a cleaning too.
+it's around 7a.m. now. packed up in the rain this morning. going to buy some water and snacks for the road and get going. i haven't figure out yet an easy way to get a distance estimate along a pre-planned route in the RideWithGPS app. i'll have to google that. but i think it's 60-70 miles to get to a hotel in Syracuse today.
+Definitely shooting for a hotel tonight.
+I need to wash my clothes in a bathtub or something. when i did the laundromat the other day, i was able to wash all my biking clothes, but my sun hoody could use a cleaning too.
 I suppose i could just wear my goretex jacket with nothing under it while i wash it all.

 #DirtBagBikepackerLife